Battle of Borodino: Legacy

-Pyotr Ilyich Tchaikovsky also composed his 1812 Overture to commemorate the battle.
+Pyotr Ilyich Tchaikovsky composed his 1812 Overture to commemorate the battle.

+Karol Kurpiński composed his "Grand Symphony Imagining a Battle", also known as "The Battle of Mozhaysk Symphony" to commemorate the Battle.

-The battle was famously described by Leo Tolstoy in his novel War and Peace: "After the shock that had been received, the French army was still able to crawl to Moscow; but there, without any new efforts on the part of the Russian troops, it was doomed to perish, bleeding to death from the mortal wound received at Borodino."
-The battle was depicted on Sergei Bondarchuk's film adaptation of Tolstoy's novel, which on Part III of the film devoted 35 minutes to a monumental depiction of the battle, using 12,000 Soviet troops.
-The narrator in the movie makes the claim that the moral victory of the Russian side led directly to the end of Napoleon's empire.
+The battle was famously described by Leo Tolstoy in his novel War and Peace: "After the shock that had been received, the French army was still able to crawl to Moscow; but there, without any new efforts on the part of the Russian troops, it was doomed to perish, bleeding to death from the mortal wound received at Borodino".
+The battle is depicted in Sergei Bondarchuk's film adaptation of Tolstoy's novel, which in Part III devotes 35 minutes to a monumental depiction of the battle, using 12,000 Soviet troops.
+The narrator in the film makes the claim that the moral victory of the Russian side led directly to the end of Napoleon's empire.

 Poet Mikhail Lermontov romanticized the battle in his poem Borodino.

-A huge panorama representing the battle was painted by Franz Roubaud for the centenary of Borodino and installed on the Poklonnaya Hill in Moscow to mark the 150th anniversary of the event.
+A huge panorama representing the battle was painted by Franz Roubaud for the centenary of Borodino in 1912 and installed on the Poklonnaya Hill in Moscow to mark the 150th anniversary of the event in 1962 by Soviet authorities.

-In Russia, the Battle of Borodino is reenacted yearly on the first Sunday of September.
+In Russia, the Battle of Borodino is reenacted yearly on the first Sunday of September and commemorated as a Day of Military Honour.